mindysky/java_data_structure/Effective Java.md

 Assuming the class belongs inside a method, if you need to create instances from only one location and there is a preexisting type that characterizes the class, make it an anonymous class; otherwise, make it a local class.

+## Item 25: Limit source files to a single top-level class（源文件仅限有单个顶层类）